 The Necessity of a Guru

-Lord Krishna, therefore, highlights the need for a guru who can initiate a person in yoga through knowledge.
+Lord Krishna, therefore, highlights the need for a guru who can initiate a person in yoga through the knowledge about the nature of reality and yoga.
 What is this “initiation”?
 In Vedic texts it is described that God “impregnates” material energy with His “seed” and the seed then becomes a tree.
 This “seed” is the knowledge of God, and when this knowledge is received in the proper manner, through a person who has the correct understanding, a natural desire to pursue yoga is automatically created.
 The Vedic knowledge is so pure and so perfect that simply by listening to this knowledge from an enlightened source, a desire is naturally created.
 You don’t have to endeavor artificially, because yoga comes from a strong desire after the reception of true knowledge.
 If a strong desire has not arisen, it means that knowledge has not been received, and the “initiation” is not done.

 Just try to learn the truth by approaching a spiritual master.
 Inquire from him submissively and render service unto him.
 The self-realized soul can impart knowledge unto you because he has seen the truth.
 (BG 4.34)

-The meaning of “initiation” is the reception of knowledge due to which a strong desire naturally arises.
+The meaning of “initiation” is the reception of knowledge due to which a strong desire naturally emerges wihtin us.
 This can be illustrated with an example.
 A frog in the well knows nearly all parts of the well, and he thinks that whatever he doesn’t know would be very similar to what he knows.
-If somehow magically he sees a glimpse of what is outside the well, then he immediately understands that what he knows on the inside is nothing in comparison to what he doesn’t know on the outside.
+If somehow magically he sees a glimpse of what is outside the well, then he immediately understands that what he knows on the inside is nothing compared to what lies on the outside.
 The meaning of “initiation” is that the frog obtains a glimpse of the world outside the well.
-With even a small glimpse he can understand that what it knew inside the well is nothing as compared to what is outside.
+With even a fleeting glimpse he can understand that what he knew inside the well is insignificant as compared to what is outside.

 The limited glimpse of reality leads to a massive hunger and desperation for knowledge of the outside reality.
 The frog realizes that his life is useless with the knowledge that he had on the inside, and he has to discard everything and be prepared to learn afresh.
 With a strong desire, a natural inquisitiveness develops, and with that a humility arises.
 With this humility the genuine student can accept the knowledge imparted by the teacher.

 Krishna uses two words—pranipatena which means surrender or acceptance, and pariprashnena which means inquiry—to highlight the process of knowledge.
 Learning involves two things—inquiry and acceptance.
-If we are not desperate to know, then the humility is missing.
-Even if such a person is given some information, they will simply reject it due to a lack of strong desire.
+One who is not desperate to know, will either not inquire, or even if the knowledge is imparted on inquiry it would not be accepted because there is no urgency and desperation.
 Further knowledge is not to be imparted to such people as they can only be disturbed by it and they cannot benefit from its reception.

 The conclusion is that yoga should not be begun without a proper understanding of the nature of reality from a guru.
-The guru imparts knowledge by showing a glimpse of the outside reality, and this glimpse is called “initiation”.
+The guru imparts knowledge by showing a glimpse of the reality beyond the parochial boundaries of the material existence, and this glimpse (although fleeting) into the nature of the truth is called “initiation”.
 The symptom of having received an initiation is that the person develops a strong desire to acquire knowledge, which manifests as repeated inquiry and acceptance of the answers.
 If the inquiry and acceptance are missing, the desire is missing, and if the desire is missing then the vision of the outside reality has not been received, and hence “initiation” hasn’t occurred.
 The initiation of a guru is therefore not an ordinary act.
 It is to awaken a deep desire, and when that desire engulfs us, we seek knowledge and accept it when it is imparted.
 With such knowledge, the practice of yoga becomes enlivening at every step of the life.